-This project will provide roadway surface improvements as well as roadway and pedestrian safety enhancements.
-Upon completion the existing single span thru-girder bridge will be upgraded to a two-span steel plate girder bridge.
-The proposed structure will carry two 11 foot travel lanes, a center 14 foot turning lane, a four foot shoulder with a five foot curbed sidewalk on the western side of the bridge and a nine foot shoulder on the eastern side of the bridge.
-The proposed bridge and road work will tie into the existing North Center Avenue (State Route 601) on the same existing roadway alignment.
+The new, two-span steel-plate girder bridge now carries two 11-foot travel lanes, a center 14-foot turning lane, a four-foot shoulder with a five-foot curbed sidewalk on the western side of the bridge and a nine-foot shoulder on the eastern side.
+The new bridge now ties into the existing North Center Avenue (State Route 601) on the same existing roadway alignment.

 The bridge replacement and approach work cost an estimated $7.5 million and is fully funded by Pennsylvania Turnpike Commission toll revenue.
 The design and construction of this project is being administered by the Pennsylvania Turnpike Commission with the participation of PennDOT District 9-0.